sabinemm/fruit-game/README.md

 ## Acknowledgements
 I was initally tempted to create a Snakes and Ladders game.
 I had downloaded one version of it on my Ipad and found it to be poorly made.
 As it would be too difficult for me to create at this point and found a great tutorial by [Web Dev Simplified](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw) for memory game and decided to go with it.

+Appreciating my friends Rūta and Agris teaching me how to find and fix errors and giving me hints how to solve problems.

-Big thanks to my mentor [Maranatha Ilesanmi](https://github.com/mbilesanmi) for helping and guiding me through the whole process of developing this game.
+A thanks to my mentor [Maranatha Ilesanmi](https://github.com/mbilesanmi) for helping and guiding me through the whole process of developing this game.

 [Back to top ↑](#JUICY-FRUIT-MEMORY-GAME)